Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/rewards/rewards-claiming-faq.md

 $$ E_{\text staked, s} $$ is the ETH value of tokens staked in restaked strategy $$ s $$ on a given day, excluding any days in which no reward is earned.

 ETH values are calculated using the latest price feeds sourced from Coingecko.
 Reward tokens that do not have a public price available from Coingecko are not included in the calculation.
 APR is not calculated for staked tokens that do not have a public price available from Coingecko.

+### Why are there no claimable rewards for an Operator?

+In order for an Operator to be eligible for a reward submission they must been registered to the AVS for at least a portion of the reward duration.
+If an Operator does not meet this condition but has rewards submitted to them, the rewards are refunded back to the AVS address.
+To claim rewards as an AVS, you must set a claimer for the AVS, which can be done using [`setClaimerFor`](https://github.com/Layr-Labs/eigenlayer-middleware/blob/5e2056601c69f39f29c3fe39edf9013852e83bf3/src/ServiceManagerBase.sol#L216) on the [`ServiceManagerBase`](https://github.com/Layr-Labs/eigenlayer-middleware/blob/2afed9dd5bdd874d8c41604453efceca93abbfbc/docs/ServiceManagerBase.md#L1) contract or [using the EigenLayer CLI](../../../operators/howto/confirgurerewards/set-rewards-claimer.md).